-The Assumption graduate returned to his alma mater, serving as the Greyhounds’ hockey assistant coach from 1999 through 2005.
-As a USA Hockey Level 3 Coach, Myers has spent the last 10 years coaching over 17 youth hockey teams in the Junior Sharks Organization.
-He is currently the Head coach of the 2005 AAA Elite and Assistant coach of the 2002 AAA Elite and Mite II teams.
+Myers attended ECHL training camps with the Hampton Roads Admirals in 1993 and the South Carolina Stingrays in 1994.
+The Assumption graduate returned to his alma mater, serving as the Greyhounds’ hockey assistant coach from 1999-2005.
+As a USA Hockey Level 3 Coach, Mike has spent the last 11 years coaching over 17 youth hockey teams in the Junior Sharks and Junior Railers Organization.
+He is currently the head coach of the 2005 AAA Elite and Assistant Coach of the 2002 AAA Elite and Mite II teams.